-- 1. In the upper right corner, next to your user name, click $\overline{}$. - 2.
+- 1. In the upper right corner, next to your user name, click ... - 2.
+Click My Settings. - 3.
+Open the My Account tab. - 4.
 Click Change Password.
-The password requirements are listed. - 3.
+The password requirements are listed. - 5.
 Enter your Current Password and the New Password as directed.
-(Click [•] or [•] to view or hide the password as it is entered.) - 4.
+(Click Display or Hide to view or hide the password as it is entered.) - 6.
 Click Save to save your new password.